~ Determine your budget

 ~ Choose your wedding date and time

-~ Hire Charleston Wedding Photos for your wedding photography AND SC Officiant
+~ Hire Charleston Wedding Photographers for your wedding photography AND SC Officiant

 ~ Hire a wedding planner